openhab/openhab-docs/installation/armbian.md

 ![Openhab](images/armbian-step4.png)

 Wait 5 to 10 minutes depending on your hardware.
-During this time you can leave armbian-config and check if installation was successfull by checking what openhab is doing on the system:
+During this time you can leave armbian-config and check if installation was successful by checking what openhab is doing on the system:

 ```shell
 sudo htop -u openhab